MattBort/weather-app/README.md

     |           |
     TOKYO --- NEW YORK

-with `BUTTON1_PRESSED` going clockwise and `BUTTON2_PRESSED` going counter-clockwise in the order given.
+With `BUTTON1_PRESSED` going clockwise and `BUTTON2_PRESSED` going counter-clockwise in the order given.

 The application goes on indefinitely.